schwartzlab-methods/too-many-cells-interactive/README.md

 To build the application for development, you will first need to provision the Docker containers, compile the Typescript, and load some sample feature data.
   - the Docker configuration for development can be found in [docker-compose.yaml](./docker-compose.yaml).
 By default, the React application will listen on port 1212.
 You can change this value by creating an `.env` file and entering your own value for `REACT_PORT`.
 There is a sample `.env` file called `.env.sample` that can serve as a basis.
   - there is a helper script called `provision-dev.sh` that will build the images and bring up the containers.
 It should be passed a path to the directory that contains your data.
 For example: `./provision-dev.sh --data-dir /path/to/your/data`
   - when this script completes, the app will be accessible on port 1212 or the port specified in the `.env` file.
-Any changes made to the React or node files locally will cause the respective process to update.
+Any changes made to the React or Node files locally will trigger a code recompilation.
   - You need to perform the provisioning process just once for a given dataset.
 Once the features are in the database and files moved into the static files directory, you only need to run `docker-compose up` to bring up the application.
-If you would like to import a new set of features, the easiest way to do so is to rerun the `provision-dev.sh` script, which will drop your previous data.
+If you would like to import a new set of features, the easiest way to do so is to rerun the `provision-dev.sh` script, which will drop your previous data from the Mongo database.